The Department of Child Safety (DCS) and the State of Arizona Ombudsman-Citizens’ Aide Office

 Step 4: Contact the State of Arizona Ombudsman-Citizens’ Aide Office

-If after exhausting all efforts to resolve your dispute with DCS, you have still been unsuccessful, you may contact the State of Arizona Ombudsman-Citizens’ Aide Office (AZOCA).
+If you have exhausted efforts to resolve your dispute with DCS and remain unsatisfied, you may contact the State of Arizona Ombudsman-Citizens’ Aide Office (AZOCA) and ask that we investigate the concern.

 Please review “To Make a Complaint” for how to contact the State of Arizona Ombudsman-Citizens’ Aide Office.
 To file a complaint electronically, use our online complaint form.